chanzuckerberg/sorbet-coerce/README.md

 ## `null`, `''`, and `undefined`

 Sorbet-coerce is designed in the context of web development.
 When coercing into a `T::Struct`, the values that need to be coerced are often JSON-like.
-Suppose we're coercing object `json` into a `Param` instance
+Suppose we're coercing object `json` into a `Params` instance
 ```ruby
 json = {"a": "1", "null_filed": null, "blank_filed": ""}